 Again, "casual" and "distant" don't describe a meaningful relationship with healthy benefits.

 There are some people who are fearful of a committed relationship.
 To them, commitment is something scary.
 Maybe they have been abandoned in the past or hurt by someone they committed themselves to and so now they are afraid to trust anyone again.
 Because of their fear they miss out on a truly meaningful relationship.
 You can read more about abandonment issues here.

 Fear of Rejection

 There are many people who are afraid of being rejected.
 This is especially true in romantic relationships.
 Some people have been rejected by parents or bullies at school.
 These people are very cautious about relationships.
 Jennifer explained it well, "I think a lot of people have friends with benefits instead of relationships because they don't want to get close to anyone for fear of getting hurt."

 Physiologically the act of sex causes a chemical reaction in the brain that is similar to a drug effect.
-God designed this for a committed relationship to draw two people together for life.
+God designed this to happen during sex so that within a committed relationship two people would be drawn together for life.
 When it is used casually it becomes a dangerous and unhealthy addiction rather than a relationship.
-Read more about addiction here.

 It is easy to see why so many people might think they want a "friend with benefits" experience.
 They think it is just the fun with none of the emotional, caring stuff attached.